 Bean/Chili setting is set to cook for 30 minutes on high pressure.
 If your pressure cooker does not have this preset setting, you can set that manually by selecting “pressure cook” on high for 30 minutes.

-After chili is cooked, you will want to cool it as quickly as possible if you plan to freeze it.
+To freeze: After chili is cooked, you will want to cool it as quickly as possible if you plan to freeze it.
 This will give bacteria less chance to build and extend the shelf life of food.
+The best way to cool chili quickly is to place the pot of chili into a larger container filled with ice and make sure to stir it from time to time as it cools.
+Once it cools, portion it into smaller freezer bags, let all the air out, and close it well.
+Remember to label and date.

-To thaw, pull the frozen bag of chili from the freezer into the refrigerator and let it slow-thaw overnight.
+To thaw: Pull the frozen bag of chili from the freezer into the refrigerator and let it slow-thaw overnight.
 Reheat it in the microwave or on stove-top over medium heat.

-Instant Pot Chili
+Instant Pot Chili Recipe

 Ingredients